uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 Apart from the CRUD operations, the DID method also defines the secure ledger where the DID document is stored and can be discovered.
 In did:web the DID Doc is stored on the web domain in the `/.well-known` folder.

 To resolve the DID to the digital product passport, it needs to be combined with a DID `resolver domain` the globally unique `product DID` and optionally a `service endpoint`:
-* **resolver domain** The DID resolver implement the did method and returns the DID document to the requestor.
+* **resolver domain** The DID resolver implements the did method and returns the DID document to the requestor.
 A free DID resolver is e.g. the [Univeral Resolver](https://dev.uniresolver.io).
 The DID resolver can be freely chosen by the economic operator or can be built in-house.
 * **product did** The `product DID` - when using did:web - is a combination of three elements: 1.
 The DID Method (here did:web), 2. the Economic Operator domain that places the product on the market and where the DID document can be found in the /.well-known folder of that domain, 3. the product identifier unique to that domain.
 * **service endpoint** The `service endpoint` can lead to different information e.g. a human readable DPP, a service API, or a DPP credential credential store.